jfrog/gitlab-templates/README.md

 # Overview
 This repository includes pipeline templates for GitLab CI, for a quick and easy integration with the [JFrog Platform](https://jfrog.com/platform/).

-The templates use the [.setup-jfrog.yml](https://github.com/jfrog/jfrog-cli/blob/v2/build/gitlab/.setup-jfrog.yml) pipeline script.
+The templates use the [.setup-jfrog.yml](https://github.com/jfrog/jfrog-cli/blob/v2/build/gitlab/v2/) pipeline scripts.
 The script is included by each of the templates, and sets up the integration between the pipeline and the JFrog Platform.

 The script does the following:
 * Installs [JFrog CLI](https://www.jfrog.com/confluence/display/CLI/JFrog+CLI)